Welcome to a World of Creativity!

 1. A good place to start - Kits:

-a.
-Start with the Paper Pumpkin: An All-Inclusive kit, that you receive in the mail.
+b.
+Paper Pumpkin: An All-Inclusive kit, that you receive in the mail.
 These kits include materials to make cards and/or 3-D items.
 You can choose to pay by month or a Prepaid Subscription.
 Everything you need is included in the kit.
-To subscribe click HERE.

-b.
-Kits in the Annual Catalog: Some are All Inclusive (includes stamps, ink and card stock) and there are others where the stamps and consumables are sold as two separate items.
-The kits in the 2019/2020 Annual Catalog start on page 200.
-Annual Catalog HERE.
+c.
+Kits in the Annual Catalog: Some are All Inclusive (includes stamps, ink, and card stock) and there are others where the stamps and consumables are sold as two separate items.

-2. Tools: Stamps, ink, card stock, a paper trimmer, adhesive and scissors. these are the essentials and get you started.
-Annual Catalog HERE.
+Stamps, ink, cardstock, a paper trimmer, adhesive and scissors. these are the essentials to get you started.

-3. Ink Colors: A good place to start would be to purchase colors in a Color Collection.
+A good place to start would be to purchase colors in a Color Collection.
 There are 4 Color Collections – Neutrals, Brights, Subtles and Regals.
 In addition, there are 2 In-Color Collections.
-Go to page 162 in the Annual Catalog HERE.

 5. Ink Pads 101: